MicrosoftDocs/learn/learn-pr/wwl-sci/case-study-design-security-operations-identity-compliance-capabilities/includes/2-case-study-description.md

 Contoso is a medium-sized financial services company with its headquarters in New York and a branch office in San Francisco.
 It's currently operating entirely on-premises, with most of its infrastructure running Windows-based workloads.
 Most of its servers are joined to a multi-domain Active Directory Domain Services (AD DS) forest with the domain controllers running Windows Server 2019 and the forest functional level set to Windows Server 2016.
 Most line-of-business applications are web-based.
 While some of them have been designed to support modern authentication, there are a few that rely on Kerberos to authenticate and authorize access to back-end resources.

 Contoso plans to expand its business through partnerships with other financial institutions.
-As part of this effort, Contoso established a business relationship with Fabrikam Banking, a company that manages an extensive portfolio of mortgage-related products.
-Contoso intends to provide Fabrikam Banking access to its internal Windows-based web applications that could supplement the existing Fabrikam Banking products.
-Fabrikam Banking is also operating primarily on-premises, but has already integrated its AD DS environment with Azure Active Directory (Azure AD).
+As part of this effort, Contoso established a business relationship with Fabrikam, a company that manages an extensive portfolio of mortgage-related products.
+Contoso intends to provide Fabrikam access to its internal Windows-based web applications that could supplement the existing Fabrikam products.
+Fabrikam is also operating primarily on-premises, but has already integrated its AD DS environment with Azure Active Directory (Azure AD).

 While the expansion is one of the primary business priorities, the technology organization of Contoso is facing challenges related to increased mobility of its workforce.
 The recent pandemic, combined with high costs of office space in the major US financial hubs, prompted the company's CIO to revisit the existing approach, which has been severely restricting the option to work from home.
 As a result, Contoso's legal and compliance teams started drafting a flexible work arrangement policy, which would allow its employees to work on designated days from home, using either corporate-owned or personal devices.
 This, however, triggered a swift reaction from  Contoso's Information Security (InfoSec) team, concerned about the lack of sufficient controls to prevent access from unauthorized or noncompliant systems.
 During the pandemic, the team reluctantly approved the use of point-to-site VPN and DirectAccess technologies as a stopgap measure.
 It has, however, insisted from the beginning that a strategic solution, which would prevent excessive levels of access to the on-premises infrastructure, is needed.